rctatar/simple-wireguard/README.md

 For a static public IP, the script can find the required information and make choices for you.
 In this case, the only required parameter is the number of client configuration files to create.

-For example, for four clients, just run:
+### To generate files for server and four clients

+Run:

     ./setup_wireguard.sh -n 4

 This will create a server archive and four client ZIP files.

+### To generate files for four clients and install in one step

 If you have sudo privileges, you can just run

     ./setup_wireguard.sh -n 4 --install

-To install the server on a debian-based system (i.e. with an apt package manager), extract the server archive and run the install script:
+### To install the server

+On a debian-based system (i.e. with an apt package manager), extract the server archive and run the install script:

     tar xvzf wg_server.tgz
     sudo ./install_wg_server.sh

+### To specify a Dynamic DNS name

 If your router uses a dynamic DNS service, you can specify the name with the --endpoint option.